Atarity/Lightpack-hardware/README.md

 Lightpack-hardware
 ==================

 Lightpack hardware schemas and layouts in CAD Eagle 6+ .
-This repo is closed by reason of R&amp;D.
+This repo is private by reason of R&amp;D.

 -------------------------
 All updates stores in [CHANGELOG] (/Atarity/Lightpack-hardware/blob/master/CHANGELOG) file